Former Nisswa, Minn., mayor to stand trial for profane exchange with police

 And he told them so.
 Repeatedly.
 In very colorful language.

-After the initial confrontation, Heidmann left the scene, but returned minutes later and continued his tirade.
-After telling Heidmann several times to stand back, officers grabbed him, pinned his arms behind his back, handcuffed him and put him in the back of a police car.
+After the initial confrontation, Heidmann left the scene, but returned minutes later and began talking to the young people in the car that had been pulled over.
+Police told Heidmann several times to stand back, and another argument began.
+Finally, officers grabbed him, pinned his arms behind his back, handcuffed him and put him in the back of a police car.
 He was charged with disorderly conduct, a misdemeanor.

 Heidmann sought to have the charge dismissed, arguing that his First Amendment right to free speech was violated by the arrest.